Can’t keep your floors clean? What is causing those ugly streaks? Completely frustrated? Feel like you’ve tried everything and nothing is working?

 2. Using a dirty mop?

 Even if your mop is clean at the start, you can only expect a good clean wringer mop to remove approximately 50% of soil over 25 square metres in light to medium soil conditions.
 One mop is simply not enough to clean most floors.
-If you’re using even one of the best microfibre floor mopping systems having 10 or 20 or even more replacement fringes to keep replacing when dirty will give you drastically better results.
+Even if you’re using one of the best microfibre floor-mopping system fringes, you can't expect great results on a problem floor.
+Having 10 or 20 or even more replacement microfibre mop fringes to keep replacing when dirty will give you drastically better results.
+Or even better, use disposable microfibre flat mop covers for the ultimate result and no laundering.

 3. Using dirty mop water and not changing the mop water regularly?